GabeScott/standard-works-vault/General Conference/2006 April - Zion in the Midst of Babylon.md

 Our culture tends to determine what foods we like, how we dress, what constitutes polite behavior, what sports we should follow, what our taste in music should be, the importance of education, and our attitudes toward honesty.
 It also influences men as to the importance of recreation or religion, influences women about the priority of career or childbearing, and has a powerful effect on how we approach procreation and moral issues.
 All too often, we are like puppets on a string, as our culture determines what is “cool.”

 There is, of course, a zeitgeist to which we should pay attention, and that is the ethos of the Lord, the culture of the people of God.
-As Peter states it, “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light” (1 Pet.
-2:9).
+As Peter states it, “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light” ([[1 Peter 2.9|1 Peter 2:9]]).

-It is the ethos of those who keep the Lord’s commandments, walk in His ways, and “live by every word that proceedeth forth from the mouth of God” (D&C 84:44).
+It is the ethos of those who keep the Lord’s commandments, walk in His ways, and “live by every word that proceedeth forth from the mouth of God” ([[D&C 84.44|D&C 84:44]]).
 If that makes us peculiar, so be it.

-My involvement with the building of the Manhattan temple gave me the opportunity to be in the temple quite often prior to the dedication.
+My involvement with the building of the Manhattan Temple gave me the opportunity to be in the temple quite often prior to the dedication.
 It was wonderful to sit in the celestial room and be there in perfect silence, without a single sound to be heard coming from the busy New York streets outside.
 How was it possible that the temple could be so reverently silent when the hustle and bustle of the metropolis was just a few yards away?

 The answer was in the construction of the temple.
 The temple was built within the walls of an existing building, and the inner walls of the temple were connected to the outer walls at only a very few junction points.
 That is how the temple (Zion) limited the effects of Babylon, or the world outside.